Precise and extensive characterization of an optical resonator for cavity-based quantum networks: Discussion

-We point out that the major novelty of our characterization lies in two aspects.
+We compare our method to other techniques and point out the major novelty of our characterization in two aspects.
 First, our method eliminates most of the technical noises for determining the cavity geometric parameters, so that the attained uncertainty is only determined by the resolution of the WLM.
-Since we measure two laser frequencies simultaneously, temporal environment fluctuations would be ruled out completely.
-We employ the WLM with a frequency resolution of 10~MHz, which allows us to reveal the cavity length and Guoy phase at uncertainties as low as $2$~nm and 30~$\mu$rad, respectively.
+When characterizing a resonator for cavity QED experiments, it is common practice that cavity or laser frequencies are scanned using a piezoelectric actuator to measure the frequency between cavity modes.
+In typical laboratory environment, the frequency jitter over the scanning duration is governed by electrical, mechanical, or acoustic noises in uncontrollable ways.
+Since we measure two laser frequencies simultaneously, temporal environment fluctuations would be ruled out completely and thus, our characterization makes it possible to estimate $g_0$ up to four significant figures --- this is the most precise and accurate estimation so far, to the best of our knowledge.
+We employ the WLM with a frequency resolution of 10~MHz, which allows us to reveal the cavity length and Gouy phase at uncertainties as low as $2$~nm and 15~$\mu$rad, respectively.
 More precision and accuracy could be obtained with the currently available WLM of a higher frequency resolution~\cite{Ghadimi2020}.
 Second, our method is useful for short cavities used in cavity QED experiments.
-Since the FSR is on the order of hundreds of GHz or THz for such small cavities~\cite{Ritter12, Brandstaetter2013, Ann2019, Macha2020, Takahashi2020}, it is not straightforward to extract the cavity parameters via scanning laser/cavity frequencies, or electro-optically modulating sidebands.
-Our technique with two lasers instead enables a thorough and absolute determination of the geometric parameters.
+Since the FSR is on the order of hundreds of GHz or THz for such cavities~\cite{Ritter12, Brandstaetter2013, Ann2019, Macha2020, Takahashi2020}, it is not straightforward to extract the cavity parameters via scanning laser/cavity frequencies, or electro-optically modulating sidebands.

+We remark the difference between our work and other two experiments~\cite{Hunger2010, Neuzner2016thesis}.
+In Ref.~\cite{Hunger2010}, adjacent longitudinal modes of a fiber cavity were driven with two lasers for measuring a FSR.
+However, the frequency resolution of their six-digit Burleigh WLM was $\sim$490~MHz at 780~nm, which is larger than that of ours by about a factor of 50.
+They measured the cavity length with an uncertainty below 500~nm, while our uncertainty is on the order of nanometers.
+Next, in Ref.~\cite{Neuzner2016thesis}, a high-resolution WLM was employed like our experiment, however, while they drove two longitudinal modes of the cavity (like Ref.~\cite{Hunger2010}), transverse modes were not driven, which would make it not possible to estimate the Gouy phase and ROC of the cavity mirrors.
+Therefore they took the value of the ROC of the mirror vendor to estimate $g_{0}$.
+In contrast, we extracted all geometric parameters via driving both longitudinal and transverse modes.

+Our last note includes the reason that we made use of the laser at 782~nm.
+The extraction of cavity geometric parameters should have been possible with any pair of lasers, e.g. 780~nm and 795~nm lasers if two longitudinal modes could be driven simultaneously.
+In our configuration, however, it was not the case owing to the limited scan range of both lasers, $\sim$130 GHz.
+We therefore exploit the laser at 782~nm, which can drive two adjacent TEM$_{00}$ modes with the 780~nm laser.